filestack/transformations-ui-ios/README.md

     ]
     ```

-To discover other module features that may be configured, enabled or disabled, try Xcode's autocompletion with your `StandardModules` or `PremiumModules` objects.
+To discover other module features that may be configured, enabled or disabled, try Xcode's autocompletion on your `Modules` objects.

 ## Screenshots